Sanusi Lamido Sanusi

+In 2020, he was deposed by Governor Abdullahi Umar Ganduje and was succeeded by his cousin Aminu Ado Bayero.
+On 23 May 2024, Governor Abba Kabir Yusuf reinstated Sanusi as emir of Kano.

 Sanusi is a prominent traditional and religious figure in West Africa.
-As the Khalifa of the Tijaniyyah Sufi order of Nigeria, he arguably has a politico-spiritual authority over the second largest Sufi order, with over 30 million adherents.
+As the Khalifa of the Tijaniyyah Sufi order of Nigeria and the neighbouring countries, he arguably has a politico-spiritual authority over the second largest Sufi order, with over 50 million adherents.
 He grew up in the royal palace of his grand-uncle, and as a youth received both religious and secular education.
 Prior to his accession, Sanusi was an Islamic intellectual, academic, political economist and banker.
-He served as the Governor of the Central Bank of Nigeria from 2009 to 2014, ushering in banking reforms until his suspension after he brought to light the $20 billion oil scandal.
+He served as the Governor of the Central Bank of Nigeria from 2009 to 2014, ushering in banking reforms until his suspension after he made a controversial allegation of $20 billion in government coffers.

 Family

 Sanusi was born on 31 July 1961 in Kano to a ruling class Fulani family of the Sullubawa clan.
 He grew up in the palace of his great-uncle Ado Bayero, who reigned for over five decades.
 His father, Aminu Sanusi, was a prince and diplomat who served as the ambassador to Belgium, China and Canada, and later permanent secretary of the Ministry of Foreign Affairs.
 He was also the Chiroma of Kano and son of Muhammadu Sanusi I, who was the 11th Fulani Emir of Kano from 1953 to 1963, when he was deposed by his cousin Sir Ahmadu Bello.